DdenBraver/cDFS/README.md

 * **ComputerName**: The computer name of the Replication Group member.
 Required.
 * **ContentPath**: The local content path for this folder member.
 Required.
 * **StagingPath**: Ths staging path for this folder member.
 Optional.
-* **ConflictAndDeletedPath**: Ths conflict and deleted file path for this folder member.
-Optional.
 * **ReadOnly**: Used to set this folder member to read only.
 Optional.
 * **DomainName**: The AD domain the Replication Group should created in.
 Optional.